untoldengine/UntoldEngine/README.md

 ### Running the Untold Engine

 Ready to explore the Untold Engine?
-Start by setting up your environment and running the engine:

-    - **Full Setup Guide**: Follow the step-by-step instructions in [Running the Untold Engine](docs/Installation.md).
+Follow the step-by-step instructions in [Running the Untold Engine](docs/Installation.md).

 ---

 ## High-Level API Overview

 The Untold Engine offers an intuitive API for game development.
 Here's a quick look: